AloeThron/test-aquila-prog/README.md

 docker kill $(docker ps -q) && docker rm $(docker ps -a -q)
 ```

-### Remote Caching

-This example includes optional remote caching.
-In the Dockerfiles of the apps, uncomment the build arguments for `TURBO_TEAM` and `TURBO_TOKEN`.
-Then, pass these build arguments to your Docker build.

-You can test this behavior using a command like:

-`docker build -f apps/web/Dockerfile . --build-arg TURBO_TEAM=“your-team-name” --build-arg TURBO_TOKEN=“your-token“ --no-cache`

 ### Utilities

 This Turborepo has some additional tools already setup for you:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting
-- [Jest](https://jestjs.io) test runner for all things JavaScript
 - [Prettier](https://prettier.io) for code formatting

   "# test-aquila-prog"